 Thanks for staying with us, and for sharing a part of your journey with us!
 We are excited for you to join us and hope you enjoy your stay!

 If you’re coming from Salt Lake, go through Hyrum, and NOT the road that passes through Mount Sterling and over a dirt road.
-Basically, follow populated roads rather than ultra rural roads.
-There’s a gravel road way, and a non-grave road way.
-Go the non-grave road way.
-Anything else is *your* choice, and your doom.
+Basically, follow populated/paved roads leading into populated areas rather than ultra rural roads.
+There’s a paved route, and a dirt road/unpaved way.
+Always choose the PAVED ROADS options, and be sure to LOOK AHEAD on maps.
+Any unpaved or unmanaged road is *your* choice, and your doom.
 I will not airlift your rig our of some backwood way if you disregard this instruction. :)

 It was a pleasure to meet Boonwalker, who went out of his way to accommodate me.
 The town of Paradise was beautiful this October and uniquely secluded.
 As mentioned on the host page, the only real way to approach is from the north through Hyrum.
 I took the road south to leave, and it was a horrible road, although I did make it with my trailer intact.
 The mountain range to the east is good for hiking and biking.